Narthur/ohc-handbook/Course Catalog.md

 construction.
 They will be instructed in cutting, matching and sewing a garment.

+### [BKPG 101] Beekeeping for Christian Students (1)
+In this class, students will learn the basics of honey bees and how to care for them.
+They will learn how to diagnose honey bee diseases and pests and how to treat for them.
+Also, students will learn the basic anatomy of the honey bee and the impact of honey bees in our world.

 ### [FDNR 115] Food / Nutrition Arts for Christian Students (1)
 The study and application of food production principles with emphasis on storage, safety, health, preparation, and service.

+### [GDES 120] Basic Graphic Design for Christian Students (1)
+This course will be the introduction, study and practice of basic design vocabulary, elements, and principles as related to the Christian artist.
+Individual elements of design such as line, shape, value, texture, space, size and color will be explored as they relate to electronically generated digital formats and print designs.
+Emphasis will be given to the principles of design i.e., balance, emphasis, rhythm and unity to analyze the effectiveness of printed communications and other related electronic media.
+Students will create basic designs in appropriate software including Adobe Illustrator, Photoshop, InDesign, and Keynote/PowerPoint.
+Students must purchase some supplies.

+### [HERB 200] Herbology for Christian Students (1)

 ### [HLSC 120] First Aid and CPR for Christian Students (1)
 Gives individuals the knowledge and skills necessary to recognize